-1.20 To prepare for this, Ealing Council launched "Shaping Ealing" in November 2021 - a series of conversations, surveys, and formal and informal meetings to understand your people's views on where Ealing is as a borough now, and the shape you think it should take going forward.
-More information is available here: Shaping Ealing | Ealing Council
+To prepare for this, Ealing Council launched "Shaping Ealing" in November 2021 - a series of conversations, surveys, and formal and informal meetings to understand your people's views on where Ealing is as a borough now, and the shape you think it should take going forward.

-1.21 At the same time, the first Shaping Ealing Survey was launched, and is the beginning of several 'Shaping Ealing' conversations.
-The survey is short and simple and will enable the Council to get feedback on your overall feelings and priorities and create an email list for a regular newsletter to update you on other exciting opportunities to get involved in shaping Ealing.
-The survey is also available in the nine most common languages spoken in the borough.
-The survey closes on March 25th, 2022, and almost ten thousand responses are now anticipated.
-A detailed report summarising the results and feedback should be published on the "Shaping Ealing" web pages by the end of April/early May 2022.
+At the same time, the first Shaping Ealing survey was launched, and is the beginning of several 'Shaping Ealing' conversations.
+The survey was short and simple and enabled the Council to get feedback on your overall feelings and priorities and create an email list for a regular newsletter to update you on other exciting opportunities to get involved in future Shaping Ealing events.
+The survey was also available in the nine most common languages spoken in the borough.
+The survey closed on March 25 2022, and 10,661 responses.
+Shaping Ealing informed part of the evidence base for the draft new local plan.
+A detailed report summarising the results and feedback was published in July 2022.